rbrown146/Gov_Election_Analytics/index.md

 These predictions are virtually identical as the ones yielded for Clinton in 2016.
 However, since 2016 there has been a tremendous increase in stock trading volume, but the coefficient in the stock trading model in so small that it does not affect the prediction.
 Meanwhile, at the time when the data was collected the stock market's opening value was close to what it was in 2016, so it is unsurprising that this prediction is nearly the same as it was in 2016.

+#### Closing

+While a number of economic variables can be used to predict the popular vote for an incumbent party, it seems that GDP and RDI are the most accurate (in normal circumstances).
+However, given the temporary distortions to the economy caused by the coronavirus epidemic, these variables do not seem like good predictors for this upcoming election. *Different* models are needed for these special times.

+Liked my data?
+Find my code [here]()

 ### Week of 9/6: Past Insights

 Analyzing swing states has long been a hallmark American election forecasts, and 2020 looks to be no different.
 This time there is much buzz about a wider field of states being in play than ever before: staples like Iowa, Ohio, Florida, and New Hampshire are frequently mentioned, but this time so are more unusual choices like Arizona, Georgia, Michigan, Pennsylvania, Wisconsin, and Texas.
 Perhaps this is because of the chaos caused by the coronavirus epidemic, or perhaps due to the drama of the Trump administration.
 Regardless of why, are this many states actually in play for Joe Biden, and if so, is this as unusual as it's made out to be?